dazinator/dazinator.github.io/source/_posts/2015-06-13-dotnetnuke-streamlining-the-development-workflow.md

 These things are all tedious.
 Most developers (new to DNN) expect to be able to click Debug and immediately be debugging their code - they don’t expect to have to jump through these additional hurdles / barriers.

+This is why DotNetNuke development can be a bit of a culture shock for many developers.

 ### Next Feature!
 So the next feature I am thinking of adding to DnnPackager is one that addresses those concerns mentioned above.
 I’d be really greatful if anyone with such a curiousity wouldn't mind reading it and offering their feedback on this proposed awesome feature https://github.com/dazinator/DnnPackager/issues/14 before I start on it.